 It features a tough gearbox offering you flexibility and control while you tackle even the tightest and toughest of jobs.

 Easily transportable, the Troy Bilt is able to glide around the garden on its transport wheels, ready to take on the next job.

 This tiller represents everything that makes Troy Bilt special.
 With a 75-year long history positioned at the heart of the American farming landscape, the company is committed to producing quality machinery and tools.

 And they have come up with the goods with this tiller which also features a 6.5amp motor and three-way tines, which are easily adjusted for just the right tilling angle.

-The tiler is also a fairly quiet electric tool, making it a great choice for working in areas where neighbouring properties might object to too much disturbance on a Sunday morning.
+The tiler is also a fairly quiet electric tool, making it a great choice for working in areas where neighboring properties might object to too much disturbance on a Sunday morning.

-Benefits to this model include the fact that it is completely emission free and comes backed with a two-year warranty from an established company with a great reputation.
+Benefits of this model include the fact that it is completely emission-free and comes backed with a two-year warranty from an established company with a great reputation.

 This tiller will make you the envy of your neighbours and is bound to see a decent amount of work throughout the year.

 - Small and compact